-Policy on Independent Studies Courses
+Policy on Independent Study:

-Department policy is that only a total of two 596 courses can be taken as part of the eleven electives for the
+Department policy designates that a total of two independent study courses (596) can be taken as part of the eleven electives for the M.A./Ph.D. or as part of the five electives for the Ph.D.-only.